ronp001/hygen-create/README.md

 dist/  hygen-create.json  package.json
 ```

-As a result, if run `hygen-create status` we'll see that the generated files are already
+So if we run `hygen-create status` here, we'll see that the generated files are already
 included, and the `hygen-create usename <string>` value and generator name are already set:

 ```